Networks-it-uc3m/Quditto/README.md

 ## Deploying a digital twin of a QKD network

-*Quditto* allows both the use of pre-deployed resources such as physical machines, virtual machines or virtualization containers, and the use of ETSI NFV-compliant cloud and edge infrastructures, (e.g., based on OpenStack), orchestrated by ETSI OSM.
+*Quditto* allows both the use of pre-deployed resources such as physical machines, virtual machines, or virtualization containers, and the use of ETSI NFV-compliant cloud and edge infrastructures, (e.g., based on OpenStack), orchestrated by ETSI OSM.
 Both scenarios, presented in the figure, are discussed below.

 <img src="Images/deployment_scenarios.png"/>